tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 vagrant@provisioner:~$
 ```

-At this point, you are in an Ubuntu box that has a couple of utils installed and
+At this point, you are in an Ubuntu box that has a couple of utils installed.

-it is not time to start the services to make it a proper Tinkerbell provisioner
+Let's now start up the Tinkerbell stack with `docker-compose`:

 ```
 $ sudo su -l